zck/unit-test.arc/README.markdown

     Oh dear, 3 of 6 failed.
     (3 6)

 If you want to run only one suite that's nested inside another one, that's possible.
-Just call `run-suite` with the full name of the suite you want to run.
+Just call `test` with the full name of the suite you want to run.
 The full name is simply the names of all the parents of the suite concatenated together, with a period between them, then the suite's name:

-    arc> (run-suite math.adding)
+    arc> (test math.adding)

-    Running suite math.adding
+    Suite math.adding:
     math.adding.bad failed: (+ 2 2) should be 3 but instead was 4
     math.adding.good passed!
     In suite math.adding, 1 of 2 tests passed.

     Oh dear, 1 of 2 failed.
     (1 2)

 ## Setup